amplitude/amplitude-docs/content/collections/experiment/en/cohort-targeting.md

 ## Troubleshooting

 Troubleshooting cohort targeting can challenging due to the asynchronous nature of dynamic cohorts and cohort syncs in general.
-If you find that users that should be in the targeted cohort aren't being targeted...
+If you find that your experiment isn't targeting users who should be in the targeted cohort ...

 - For local evaluation, check that the SDK version supports local evaluation cohort targeting, and that **the cohort sync config has been set on initialization**.
 - Check that **the cohort has the required sync** (*Amplitude Experiment* for remote evaluation, *Experiment Local Evaluation* for local evaluation).